AMEIR: Automatic Behavior Modeling, Interaction Exploration and MLP Investigation in the Recommender System: AMEIR

-\textbf{Step~1: Sequential Model Search}.
-In the first step, AMER selects the best performed sequential model from the choice blocks, as shown in Fig.\ref{fig:amer}.
-To decouple behavior modeling from interaction exploration and aggregation MLP, AMER uses a pre-defined MLP to combine sequential representation $\mathbf{h}^b$ and $\mathbf{e}^a$ during architecture search.
-After one-shot model training, AMER randomly samples several sequential models for evaluation on the validation set, and then selects top architectures for further evaluation.
-It is worth emphasizing that one-shot model weights can directly initialize the child networks in step~1 because the training protocols of model architectures and datasets are the same for one-shot model and child networks, which is in contrast to most existing methods~\cite{liu2019darts,so2019evolved,xie2019snas,yu2020train} that adopt proxy task for one-shot model training.
-The inherited model weight can accelerate the training process of selected child networks to compensate for the search cost.
+\textbf{Step~1: Behavior Modeling Search}.
+In Step~1, AMEIR searches for the behavior modeling networks from the search subspace of building blocks, as shown in Fig.\ref{fig:AMEIR}.
+The normalization, layer, and activation operations are randomly selected from the corresponding operation sets to construct the recommendation model.
+To decouple behavior modeling from other stages, a pre-defined MLP is exploited to combine $\mathbf{h}^a$ and $\mathbf{e}^b$ during Step~1.
+The training and evaluation procedures are the same as previously described.

 \textbf{Step~2: Interaction Exploration}.
-In the second step, AMER introduces sequential model-based optimization (SMBO) algorithm~\cite{dong2018dpp,liu2018progressive} to search for low-order and high-order interactions on non-sequential features by progressively increasing the order of interactions.
-The interaction set $\mathbf{p}^a$ is initialized with non-sequential features $\mathbf{e}^a$, and then updated by several rounds of evolution as illustrated in Fig.\ref{fig:amer}: (a) First, the candidates in $\mathbf{p}^a$ intersect with all possible non-sequential fields from $\mathbf{e}^a$ via Hadamard product to mutate for higher-order interactions and expand current interaction set to $\mathbf{p}^{a'}$. (b) Then, all intersections in $\mathbf{p}^{a'}$ are trained by one-shot NAS and evaluated on the validation set. (c) Afterwards, only top $k$ interactions with the highest validation fitness in $\mathbf{p}^{a'}$ are retained in $\mathbf{p}^a$, while the other interactions are filtered out to avoid exhaustively visiting all possible solutions.
-After the evolution, AMER selects $k'$ top features in $\mathbf{p}^a$ as the resulting interaction set.
+In Step~2, AMEIR combines one-shot NAS with the sequential model-based optimization (SMBO) algorithm~\cite{liu2018progressive} to explore interactions on non-sequential features.
+The interaction set $\mathbf{p}^b$ is initialized with non-sequential features $\mathbf{e}^b$, and then progressively updated by several cycles of evolution to increase the interaction order, as illustrated in Fig.\ref{fig:AMEIR}: (a) The candidate interactions in $\mathbf{p}^b$ intersect with all non-sequential fields from $\mathbf{e}^b$ via Hadamard product to mutate for higher-order interactions.
+The expanded interaction set is denoted by $\mathbf{p}^{b'}$. (b) The intersections in $\mathbf{p}^{b'}$ are trained by one-shot NAS and evaluated on the validation set. (c) Top-$k$ interactions with the highest validation fitness are retained as the new $\mathbf{p}^b$, while other interactions are filtered out to avoid exhaustively visiting all possible solutions.
+After the evolution, AMEIR selects top-$M$ features in $\mathbf{p}^b$ as the resulting interaction set.